Distance Map Registration

 PolyData) – PyVista target surface modelreference_image (

 Image) – ITK image providing coordinate frame (origin, spacing, direction) for mask generation.
-Typically the patient CT/MRI image.roi_dilation_mm (
+Typically the patient CT/MRI image.mask_dilation_mm (

-float) – Dilation amount in millimeters for ROI mask generation.
+float) – Dilation amount in millimeters for binary registration mask generation.
 Default: 20mmlog_level (

 int|str) – Logging level (default: logging.INFO)